artefactual/archivematica-docs/admin-manual/installation/customization.rst

 The Preservation Planning tab allows editing or addition of commands for identification, tools, characterization, event detail, extraction, normalization, transcription, validation and verification.
-Please see the Format Policy Registry (FPR) documentation for instruction.
+Please see the :ref:`Format Policy Registry (FPR) documentation <fpr:index>` for instruction.

 Basic workflow configuration is feasible by administrators or end-users in the :ref:`Administration tab <dashboard-admin>` of the dashboard.